hipe/tmx/lib/skylab/headless/doc/issues/153-the-method-naming-idiomspace-of-validation.md

-    2) in the case of the "validate" call that results in false-ish (that is, the business data was invalid), this method call *must* effect behavior accordingly (i.e emit any output event structures for e.g). if you want to write a validate method that has no side-effects, then you do not want a "validate" method but rather, see the next bullet.
+    2) in the case of the "validate" call that results in false-ish (that is, the business data was invalid), this method call *must* effect behavior accordingly (i.e call_digraph_listeners any output event structures for e.g). if you want to write a validate method that has no side-effects, then you do not want a "validate" method but rather, see the next bullet.